joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_docx/enrich_docx.md

 - `credit_evaluation`

-### Responsible Data Engineering Team
+### Responsible Data Teams
+​

-For any questions or concerns about this DAG, please contact the Data Engineering Team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
+For any questions or concerns about this DAG, please contact the Data Engineering Team or the Data Analytics Team responsible listed in the
+[DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
+​</details>